scriptrdotio/device-agnostic-app/app/Readme.md

 # Device Connection
 Devices have multiple options to connect to the application:
 - Through a broker, ex: DMP, Gateway...
-- Directly over any of the supported protocols:
+- Directly over any of the supported protocols: MQTT, WS, AMQP & HTTPS
--- MQTT
--- AMQP
--- HTTP
--- WSS

 ## Device Identification